Lead Facilitator — Early Years

 - Designing and creating peaceful, playful and respectful environments

-- Depth of experience in supporting kaiako and teams with appraisal, internal evaluation and assessment
+- Depth of experience in supporting kaiako and teams with curriculum design, professional growth cycles and internal evaluation

 Te tāpaepae o te rangi.

 This whakatauki speaks of looking to the place where the sky reaches down, seeking out the furthest horizon.
 This whakatauki guides me in my work, thinking and commitment to ongoing learning.
 It also speaks to me about the way I work with others in collaborative and inclusive ways to seek out these horizons together.